 Other Bus Tours of Dublin

-- Viking Splash Tour - you'll be driven around Dublin and take a plunge into the Grand Canal in an amphibious vehicle, while mainly being informed about Dublin's Viking heritage.
+- Viking Splash Tour - On this Dublin tour, you'll be driven around the city streets and then take a plunge into the Grand Canal in an amphibious vehicle, while mainly being informed about Dublin's Viking heritage.
 This is a fun tour and you take in most of the important sites, but you can't get off at any point.

-- Ghostbus - this evening tour follows the trail of Dublin's ghosts, ghouls and grave-robbers, a specially converted double decker bus and with live actors (well, they say they are still alive).
-Not for the faint-hearted, and definitely not covering the main tourist spots, but a good evening entertainment.
-But best go when the nights are long and dark ...
+- Ghostbus - this evening tour follows the trail of Dublin's ghosts, ghouls and grave-robbers, a specially converted double-decker bus and with live actors (well, they say they are still alive).
+Not for the faint-hearted, and definitely not covering the main tourist spots, but a good evening entertainment for those long Irish winter nights.

 Boat Tours in Dublin